For miles and miles I sail and float;

 Third Couplet: "尝读远公传,永怀尘外踪。"

-The focus shifts from the actual scene to reverie, moving naturally from "gazing at the mountain" to "remembering the man."
-By invoking Master Huiyuan and his spiritual connection to Mount Lu, the poet elevates the scene before his eyes into a cultural image and a symbol of an ideal personality, expressing a deep-seated admiration for a life of noble seclusion.
+The poem shifts from the physical scene to recollection, moving naturally from "gazing at the mountain" to "recalling the man."
+By invoking Master Huiyuan and his spiritual connection to Mount Lu, the poet elevates the immediate view into a cultural symbol and an emblem of an exemplary life.
+The phrase "Long, long have I admired" expresses a profound and enduring yearning for a life of lofty detachment from worldly affairs.
+This couplet lifts the poem from a landscape sketch to a work of spiritual inquiry and aspiration.

 Fourth Couplet: "东林精舍近,日暮空闻钟。"